Create a local server configuration

-In the left-hand pane that lists all the existing server configurations, click Add and select Local or mounted folder in the popup menu.
+The left-hand pane of the Connection tab, that opens, lists all the existing server configurations.
+Click and select Local or mounted folder from the list.

 The server configuration root is the highest folder in the file tree on the server that can be accessed through the server configuration.
 The easiest way is to use the document root of your Web server as defined in the Web server configuration file.
 However you can appoint any other existing folder under the document root.

 In the Web server URL field, specify the URL address of the server configuration root.
 This URL address will be the starting point for building the URL address of your application.
 Depending on your choice of the server configuration root, do one of the following: